tdpetrou/pandas_cub/README.md

 ### 33. `pct_change` method

 The `pct_change` method is nearly identical to the `diff` method.
 The only difference is that this method returns the percentage change between the values and not the raw difference.
+Again, complete the body of the `func` function.

 Test with `test_pct_change`